LuisAlejandro/pypicontents/README.rst

 `Contents`_ file means for a Debian based package repository, but for the Python Package Index.

-This repository stores the application in the ``master`` branch.
-It also stores a Module Index in the ``contents`` branch that is updated daily through a Travis cron.
-Read below for more information on how to use one or the other.
+This repository stores the application.
+The actual index lives in a `different repository`_ and is rebuilt weekly via Github Actions.

 For more information, please read the `full documentation`_.